Skip to main content

 Having heard oral evidence from Lorina and all the defendants, the judge made the following findings of fact.

 In relation to 1 Southgate, the judge considered that whilst Lorina had advanced monies as regards the purchase price she had no intention of doing so on the basis that these monies were a gift to Charlotte’s parents or indeed, Zeus, although she had in mind that in doing so she would be in a position in the future to benefit her grandchildren, including for this purpose Zeus.
 Accordingly, the judge found that she intended to invest in the property, that is to acquire a share in it to enable her to be in a position to leave her share for the benefit of all her grandchildren, including Zeus.
-However, he equally considered that Charlotte’s parents believed that Lorina was making a gift, not to them but to Zeus (and her other son with David, Nathaniel) and thus their intention was that she should not have any interest in the property.
+However, he equally considered that Charlotte’s parents believed that Lorina was making a gift, not to them but to Zeus (and Charlotte's other son with David, Nathaniel) and thus their intention was that she should not have any interest in the property.

-This left the transfers from Lorina’s bank account, the judge accepted Lorina’s evidence as truthful that she did not instruct the transfers to be made and that she did not see any bank statements at the time.
+This left the transfers from Lorina’s bank account.
+The judge accepted Lorina’s evidence that she did not instruct the transfers to be made and that she did not see any bank statements at the time.
 In reaching his conclusions, the judge took into account various factors including the fact that she was physically unable to deal with her own financial affairs and the inherent improbability of a loving grandmother preferring one “grandchild” over the others.
 Having regard to the same, the judge found that Lorina did not authorise the transfers to Zeus and had no intention of gifting these monies to him.
 He also found that Charlotte and David both knew Lorina had not authorised the transfers and that she did not know about them until after they had separated and when David then decided to tell his mother about the transfers.

 The judge was satisfied that Charlotte and David agreed between themselves that these transferred would be made.
 As for Zeus, in whose name the bank accounts to which the transfers had been made were opened, the judge considered he knew much less of what was going on than his mother and step-father but at the same time, he knew very well that something was up and that he should say nothing.
 He was on notice, but made no enquiries.